Delivering E-invoicing Solutions with a Unified AP Platform

 Rossum’s global e-invoicing solution

 Our transactional document focus makes our platform unique.
 Focused.
-We have connectors to SAP, NetSuite, Coupa, etc., and we’ll be a certified PEPPOL access point (available Q1 2025).
+We have connectors to SAP, NetSuite, Coupa, etc., and we are a certified PEPPOL access point.

 A unified e-invoicing solution that helps you easily maintain business rules and logic across all AP workflows, regardless of file type.
 Maximizing AP automation efficiency.